katcipis/sophia/notes/books/the-making-of-prince-of-persia.md

-Another interesting thing that made myself identify with the author a lot was a lack of ability into reproducing what he made at Karateka, he didn't remembered how he made Karateka, all that was involved, and was not sure if he could reproduce the whole thing again.
+Another interesting thing that made myself identify with the author a lot was a lack of ability into reproducing what he made at Karateka, he didn't remembered how he made Karateka, all what was involved, and was not sure if he could reproduce the whole thing again.
 It feels like things just happen, on the right time, and magic happens, and later you are not very sure how you were able to do what you did.